 When there’s an action-packed series that kids find super-exciting, it’s great when the titles just keep coming.
 There’s no shortage of edge-of-your-seat moments in these historical fiction adventures.

-17. Flying Lessons and Other Stories edited by Ellen Oh
+17. Flying Lessons & Other Stories edited by Ellen Oh

 A short story collection from a stellar group of award-winning children’s authors.
 These ten unique stories tackle common themes of growing up and being human.

 18. Funny Girl: Funniest.
 Stories.
-Ever. by Betsy Bird
+Ever. edited by Betsy Bird

-What do you get when 25 of today’s funniest women writers of children’s books put their stories together in one book?
+What do you get when 25 of today’s funniest women children’s book writers combine their stories together in one book?
 A hilarious collection that will make you laugh until you cry!
 Bonus: A portion of the proceeds from this book goes to support WriteGirl, a nonprofit whose mission is to empower girls by promoting creativity and self-expression.

 19. Guys Read series by Jon Scieszka

-20. Absolutely Truly and Yours Truly by Heather Vogel Frederick
+20. Pumpkin Falls Mysteries by Heather Vogel Frederick

-These stories, part of the Pumpkin Falls Mystery series, follow the adventures of Truly Lovejoy, a young girl whose family has moved from Texas to a tiny town in New Hampshire to take over their family’s century-old bookstore.
+These stories follow the adventures of Truly Lovejoy, a young girl whose family has moved from Texas to a tiny town in New Hampshire to take over their family’s century-old bookstore.
 Left largely to her own devices, Truly finds herself chasing down clues found in old books.

 21. The Book Scavenger series by Jennifer Chambliss Bertman